noahehall/theBookOfNoah/0current/react17andFlowAndJs.md

     // indexer property
     // use whenever you dont know what the key name will be
     // but expect heavy i/o
+    // be careful there is no type checking on indexer property values!
       // string is the indexer property
       // permits i/o on any key that is a string, and its value is a number const someObj: { [string]: number } = {}